-Triumph twin crankshaft journal sizes
+Triumph twin crankshaft journal dimensions

 The crankshaft is the cornerstone of any great engine.
 The journal size and roundness will affect oil pressure and flow.